aashishsec/JS.Scanner/README.md

 # JS Code Scanner

+## Introduction

-- This is a Python script that uses the Selenium WebDriver to scan a list of URLs containing JavaScript code, and checks for sensitive information such as API keys, credentials, personal data, tokens, or URLs.
+- JSScanner is a Python tool that uses Selenium to scan JavaScript files for sensitive information.

--  The script identifies sensitive data using regular expressions defined in the 'patterns' dictionary.
+- It reads a list of JavaScript file URLs, loads each URL in a headless Firefox browser, extracts the JavaScript code, and searches for predefined patterns indicative of sensitive information using regular expressions.

 -  Works in all platforms.

+## Features

+- Scans JavaScript files for sensitive data.

+- Supports the detection of API keys, credentials, personal data, tokens, and URLs.

+- Headless browser mode for improved performance.

 ## Installation

 - Clone the repository to your local machine.